Thayer Hotel: West Point Hotel

 In 1829, the West Point Hotel was built near the Plain on Trophy Point.
 The West Point Hotel served the academy for over a century, hosting a long list of dignitaries such as Robert E. Lee, Ulysses S. Grant, Stonewall Jackson, Winfield Scott, William Tecumseh Sherman, Washington Irving, Edgar Allan Poe, and James Whistler.
-Perhaps that hotel's history is tied most famously to one of West Point's most famous graduates, General Douglas MacArthur.
-During General Douglas MacArthur's time as a cadet, his mother lived in the West Point Hotel.
+During General Douglas MacArthur's time as a cadet, his mother lived in the West Point Hotel, at the time called Carney's Hotel, from 1899 to 1901.